HwayGuo/torch3d/examples/modelnet40/README.md

 }
 ```

-Now take a look at some test samples for inspection.
+Now let us take a look at some test samples for inspection.
 Here we will use
 [PyVista](https://docs.pyvista.org/), an excellent Pythonic binding for VTK,
 for 3D visualization.